robingram/commercejs-list-products-react/README.md

 }
 ```

-The application should have reloaded an look something like the image below.
+The application should have reloaded and look something like the image below.

 ![Static products list](images/static-products.png)